-DIVISION // NOW Entertainment is a boutique music agency specialising in events, festivals and touring.
+DIVISION is a boutique music agency specialising in events, festivals and touring.

 A pioneer of the Australian live entertainment industry with more than 25 years’ experience at the cutting edge, Ayoubi was the mastermind behind some of Australia’s leading festival brands, including Future Music Festival, Summadayze, Two Tribes and Good Life.
 He brought a multitude of major international festivals to Australia including Ministry of Sound, Global Gathering, Gatecrasher and God’s Kitchen, he innovated the underage festival space, and with the Future Music Festival triggered an unprecedented expansion into the Asian market.